 WRIGHT, EDWARD BINGHAM

 WRIGHT, EDWARD BINGHAM (1838–1914).
 Edward Bingham Wright, Presbyterian minister and Civil War veteran, son of Philo and Electa (Coe) Wright, was born in Hudson, Ohio, on May 11, 1838.
-He took his B.A. and M.A. degrees from Western Reserve University in 1859 and 1862.
+His father passed away in 1842, and Wright grew up in Detroit in the home of his aunt and uncle.
+He worked briefly with the United States Lake Survey under the direction of George Meade.
+Wright earned his B.A. and M.A. degrees in 1859 and 1862 from Western Reserve University, where his father had been on the faculty.
 He served during the Civil War in Battery B, First Michigan Light Artillery, reached the rank of captain, and was wounded near Resaca, Georgia, on May 16, 1864.
 In 1867 he graduated from the Union Theological Seminary in New York, was ordained a Presbyterian minister, and began his preaching career at Stillwater, Minnesota.
 In 1870 U. S. Grant appointed him a member of a board of visitors to the Red Lake and Pembina Indians.

+Austin American-Statesman, July 13, 1876, January 5, 1914, January 11, 1914.
 Who Was Who in America, 1943.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Forrest McDonald, rev. by Brett J. Derbes, "WRIGHT, EDWARD BINGHAM," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fwr04.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Forrest McDonald, rev. by Brett J. Derbes, "WRIGHT, EDWARD BINGHAM," accessed July 12, 2020, http://www.tshaonline.org/handbook/online/articles/fwr04.

 Uploaded on June 15, 2010.
 Modified on August 9, 2019.
 Published by the Texas State Historical Association.